About Apostle Coffee

 Apostle Coffee operates from a converted stable, just a stone’s throw from the small hamlet of Middlehope, where the family have lived for over twenty years.

-All our beans are sourced from farmers who uphold organic and sustainable practices, where fair prices are guaranteed.
+We source our coffee from farmers who uphold organic and sustainable practices, where fair prices are guaranteed.

 Carbon Neutral & Compostable

-Our saintly principles at Apostle would count for little if we didn’t also produce fantastic tasting coffee.
-By focusing on three core coffees we are able to hone and perfect each one to ensure that every box of Apostle Coffee is bursting with flavour and character.
+Our saintly principles at Apostle would count for little if we didn’t also produce fantastic tasting coffee, and our Great Taste Award from the Guild of Fine Food is testament to this high standard.
+By focusing on a dedicated range of coffees we are able to hone and perfect each one to ensure that every box of Apostle Coffee is bursting with flavour and character.

 Ultimately we base all of our operations around three key aims